ESTATE PLANNING • ESTATE AND TRUST ADMINISTRATION

 BUSINESS SUCCESSION

 Business Succession is the process of passing ownership of a family business from one generation to the next.
 The majority of family businesses do not last for more than one generation.
-Our attorneys employ such devices as family limited partnerships and buy-sell agreements to insure seamless transfer of business ownership to succeeding generations.
+Our attorneys employ such devices as family limited partnerships and buy-sell agreements to ensure seamless transfer of business ownership to succeeding generations.

 CALL FOR CONSULTATION